proycon/colibri/docs/source/index.rst

 	$ git clone git://github.com/proycon/colibri.git

-You need to compile the software, but in order to do so you must first install the dependency **Timbl** [Daelemans2010]_ ; a tarball is obtainable from `the Timbl website <http://ilk.uvt.nl/timbl/>`_ , follow the instructions included with Timbl to install it.
+You need to compile the software, but in order to do so you must first install the two dependencies:

+ *  **Timbl** [Daelemans2010]_ ; a tarball is obtainable from `the Timbl website <http://ilk.uvt.nl/timbl/>`_ , follow the instructions included with Timbl to install it.
+ * **libfolia**; obtainable from `the FoLiA website <http://proycon.github.com/folia>`_,  follow the instructions included with libfolia to install it.

 In addition to the C/C++ compiler (``gcc``), the build process for colibri makes use of ``autoconf`` and ``automake``.
 Make sure these are installed on your system.
 Also install the package ``autoconf-archive`` if available on your distribution.
 Colibri can now be compiled and installed::